khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 **3\.
 Call to action**

 The call to action takes the form of a primary button, with the option to add a secondary button.
 The label should be direct and actionable.
+Use blue (info) if the action leads to relaying information and/or linking anywhere outside the UI, such as docs, and green (success) if the button leads to a creation of something new, or the start of a new flow within the UI.

 ### When to use an empty state